-A: Please provide a signed Medical Statement from a “medical authority” (nurse practitioner, licensed physician or physician’s assistant).
-Food items that contain dairy such as cheese, yogurt or ranch salad dressing can be omitted or appropriate substitutions made if the specific foods are identified on the medical statement.
-There is no beverage substitution available for milk unless the student has a disability.
+A: Please provide a Medical Statement signed by a State Licensed Healthcare Professional.
+In California, this is a licensed physician, physician assistant, or nurse practitioner.
+Food items containing dairy, such as cheese, yogurt or ranch salad dressing can be omitted or appropriate substitutions made if the specific foods are identified on the medical statement.
+If the student has a milk or dairy allergy, a substitution will be offered.
 Parents are encouraged to provide students with an appropriate beverage alternative from home.
 Water fountains are available at every school.
 Additionally, all food items that contain dairy products are identified on the Allergy Information Table.

 Q: My child is lactose intolerant.
 What can Nutrition Services provide for my child?

 A: Juice is offered at breakfast to all grade levels, and Middle and High schools offers juice at both breakfast and lunch.
-There is no beverage substitution available for milk unless the student has a disability.
+There is no beverage substitution available for milk unless the student has a milk or dairy allergy.
 Parents are encouraged to provide students with an appropriate beverage alternative from home.
 Water fountains are available at every school.